jestjs/EasyCLA/README.md

 ### 4. Request that EasyCLA be enabled

-When the above steps are complete, please reach out to [Brian Warner](mailto:operations@openjsf.org) and EasyCLA will be enabled for your repos.
+When the above steps are complete, please reach out to [OpenJS Foundation Staff](mailto:operations@openjsf.org) and EasyCLA will be enabled for your repos.